Muscle pain in hands, physical therapy, treatment: Focus Fizikal✓

 The main causes of arm muscle pain include:

-• Delayed muscle soreness (DOMS), which occurs due to the accumulation of metabolic byproducts after intense training.
+• Delayed onset muscle soreness (DOMS) – occurs due to the accumulation of metabolic byproducts after intense exercise.

-• Muscle strain or rupture, where partial or complete tearing of muscle fibers happens due to excessive force.
+• Muscle strain or tear – partial or complete rupture of muscle fibers due to excessive force.

-• Myofascial syndrome is characterized by the presence of chronically tight bands in the muscles due to constant static load.
+• Myofascial pain syndrome – presence of chronically tight bands in muscles caused by sustained static loading.

-• Nerve compression in the neck or armpit area, which can radiate as deep muscle pain in the arm.
+• Nerve compression in the neck or axilla – may project as deep muscular pain in the arm.

-• Systemic factors and infections, which can cause generalized muscle pain in the extremities, are often accompanied by fatigue.
+• Systemic factors and infections can cause generalized muscle pain in the extremities, often accompanied by fatigue.

 Accurately identifying the cause of the pain allows for the creation of a treatment plan that will quickly eliminate tension and restore the muscle's natural length and strength.
 Each of these causes requires a specific approach, from cooling treatments for acute injuries to warming and massage for chronic tension.